5037 West 83rd Street

-The Very Reverend John Zdinak, Dean of St. Theodosius Cathedral in Cleveland, Ohio, serves as Diocesan Chancellor.
+The Very Reverend Paul Jannakos, Rector of St. St. Luke Church in Palos Heights, Illinois, serves as Diocesan Chancellor.
 Any and all correspondence to the Bishop, save confidential matters, should be copied to the Chancellor.

-The Diocesan Secretary is responsible for keeping an accurate record of all Diocesan Council meetings and all Assemblies; notify all parishes of all such meetings; and perform such other duties as may be assigned by the Bishop, Chancellor, the Assembly and the Council.
+The Diocesan Secretary is responsible for keeping an accurate record of all Diocesan Council meetings and all Assemblies; notify all parishes of all such meetings; and perform such other duties.

 Mr. Robert Koncel has served for many years as Treasurer of the Diocese of the Midwest.
 He is a long-time member of St. Joseph Church in Wheaton, Illinois.